 Please cite to this resource collection as:

-Brandon L. Garrett and Jon Ashley, Corporate Prosecution Registry, University of Virginia School of Law, at http://lib.law.virginia.edu/Garrett/corporate-prosecution-registry/index.html
+Brandon L. Garrett and Jon Ashley, Corporate Prosecution Registry, Duke University and University of Virginia School of Law, at http://lib.law.virginia.edu/Garrett/corporate-prosecution-registry/index.html

 The cases, as indicated below, may be displayed by name of entity, prosecuting office (with multiple offices listed where applicable), jurisdiction, date, whether the case was resolved through a plea agreement, a deferred prosecution agreement, or a non-prosecution agreement, whether the company was public or not, and whether it was foreign or domestic.
 The cases can be sorted along a range of other dimensions as well using the advanced search box.